naturalcandy/blogng/content/Blog/fifth_post/index.md

 Parallelism is not a universal solution.
 While it has the potential to speed up computations, improper handling of factors like granularity leads to suboptimal performance or even slower runtimes than a hybrid/sequential algorithm.
 {{< /alert >}}

-### How can we determine an optimal granularity limit of an algorithm?
+### How Can We Determine An Optimal Granularity Limit Of An Algorithm?

 In computational science and engineering, parallelism epitomizes a classic trade-off problem.
 And as shown in this blog post, one critical variable in this equation is granularity, which serves as a representation of this trade-off.
 The challenge then becomes identifying an optimal granularity level that is tailored to both the computational task and the specific hardware environment.
 Unfortunately, there isn't a convenient formula for determining the granularity limit.
 It all comes down to one thing: